 The primary mechanism by which the Action Plan assesses the potential for pathogen-related illness is through ambient water quality sampling for E. coli and enterococci using statewide bacteria objectives and U.S. EPA (2012) recommended criteria, respectively, as thresholds of concern.
 The TMDL assessment applied the specific thresholds that represent a risk to no more than 32 illnesses per 1000 recreators.
-Chapter 4 describes the results of the E. coli analyses in freshwater and enterococci analyses in saline water, with exceedances of the statewide bacteria objective at numerous locations sampled.
-These locations are contained in the following HUC-12 subwatersheds: West-Slough-Dry Creek, Upper Laguna de Santa Rosa, Upper Santa Rosa Creek, Lower Santa Rosa Creek, Lower Laguna de Santa Rosa, Porter Creek-Mark West Creek, Green Valley Creek, Porter Creek-Russian River, Dutch Bill Creek-Russian River, and Willow Creek-Russian River HUC-12 subwatersheds also were identified as impaired/polluted based on exceedances of national criteria for enterococci in freshwater coupled with public health advisories.
-Oat Valley-Russian River and Brooks Creek-Russian River HUC-12 subwatersheds are identified as impaired/polluted on this basis.
+Chapter 4 describes the results of the E. coli analyses in freshwater and enterococci analyses in saline water, with exceedances of the statewide bacteria objective and national criteria (plus public health advisories) at numerous locations sampled.
+These locations are contained in the following HUC-12 subwatersheds:

+Lake Mendocino – East Fork Russian River

+Brooks Creek-Russian River

+West Slough-Dry Creek

+Sausal Creek-Russian River

+Upper Laguna de Santa Rosa

+Lower Laguna de Santa Rosa

+Upper Santa Rosa Creek

+Lower Santa Rosa Creek

+Porter Creek-Mark West Creek

+Green Valley Creek

+Porter Creek-Russian River

+Dutch Bill Creek-Russian River

+Willow Creek-Russian River

-These data were augmented by an analysis using PhyloChipTM phylogenetic DNA microarray.
+This 2021 Update revises the list as presented in the 2019 TMDL Staff Report by adding the Lake Mendocino-East Fork Russian River and Sausal Creek-Russian River HUC-12 subwatersheds and removing Oat Valley-Russian River HUC-12 subwatershed. , These data were augmented by an analysis using PhyloChipTM phylogenetic DNA microarray.
 From the PhyloChipTM analysis, the genetic sequence of seven pathogenic bacteria species with the potential to cause human illness were identified at locations in the middle and lower Russian River Watershed.
 As many as 27 tributary locations and four mainstem locations showed evidence of contamination with proteus mirabili, salmonella enterica, serratia marcescens, shigella flexneri, Staphylococcus epidermidis, Staphylococcus haemolyticus, and Yersinia sp.
 Up to 41% of the samples collected showed the presence of one or more of these pathogenic bacteria, with potential to cause illnesses ranging from urinary tract infection, skin infections, gastroenteristis, pneumonia, meningitis, and the plague.

 As above, local agencies have on occasion been compelled to close public beaches within the Russian River Watershed because of exceedances of public health criteria.
 The City of Santa Rosa posts a permanent advisory against swimming in Santa Rosa Creek at Prince Memorial Greenway.
 In addition, multiple advisories against public swimming have been posted in the period of 2013 through 2018 at Cloverdale River Park, Healdsburg Veteran’s Memorial Beach, Johnson’s Beach, and Monte Rio Beach due to elevated bacteria measurements.